Wisteria frutescens (L.) Poir.

 How to Grow and Care

 The most important factor to consider when growing Wisteria is location.
 Wisteria is a twining vine that requires sturdy support and regular pruning to keep it under control.
 Open areas surrounded by lawns that can be easily mowed are ideal for growing Wisteria.

 Wisteria doesn't fair well in the cold, so make sure it receives plenty of sunlight.
 This vine requires deep, rich soil that is somewhat moist but will tolerate many soil conditions.

 Once planted, pruning is the only important requirement for Wisteria vine care.
 Since this vine is an aggressive grower, there's no need for fertilizing, and being drought tolerant, Wisteria requires little watering.

-Native to the wet forests and stream banks of the southeastern United States, with a range stretching from the states of Virginia to Texas and extending southeast through Florida, also north to Iowa, Michigan, and New York.
+This species is native to the wet forests and stream banks of the southeastern United States, with a range stretching from Virginia to Texas and extending southeast through Florida and north to Iowa, Michigan, and New York.

 - Back to genus Wisteria